nightscape/docker-evcxr/README.md

 `docker run --rm -p 8888:8888 sylwekrapala/jupiter-rust`

 And go to `http://localhost:8888` (in the console log you will get a token to log).

+### Don't lose your work
+`docker run -v $(pwd)/notebooks:/notebooks -p 8888:8888 sylwekrapala/jupiter-rust`

+The disadvantage of this is that files in `notebooks` would be owned by root.